Susiluola Cave

-Susiluola (Varggrottan, 'Wolf Cave') is a crack in the Pyhävuori mountain (Bötombergen) at the border of Kristinestad and Karijoki municipalities in Finland.
+Susiluola (Varggrottan, 'Wolf Cave') is a crack in the Pyhävuori hill (Bötombergen) at the border of Kristinestad and Karijoki municipalities in Finland.
 The upper part of the crack forms a cave that was until recently packed with soil.
 In 1996, some objects were found here that brought about speculations that it could have been inhabited in the Paleolithic, between 120,000 and 130,000 years ago.
 These objects, if authentic, would be the only known Neanderthal artifacts in the Nordic countries.

 Excavation history

 In 1996, plans were made to empty the cave of soil and turn it into a tourist attraction, but during the process, stone objects that might have been created by humans were found and the work to empty the cave was halted.
 In 1997, an excavation of the cave was begun as a collaboration between the National Board of Antiquities, the Geological Survey of Finland, the Department of Geology of the University of Helsinki, and the Finnish Museum of Natural History.
 This excavation lasted until 2000, and was focused on determining the age of the materials, finding out if similar items could be found elsewhere in Europe, and reconstructing the prehistoric surroundings.
 The results were presented in a 2002 report.

 Work was interrupted in 2001, because of the risk that the cave was about to collapse, in part as a result of the excavation itself, but the cave was stabilized in 2002, and a protecting wire netting of steel was set up to prevent chips of stone from falling.
 In 2003, a follow-up was carried out, and in 2004, the National Board of Antiquities received funds to start a three-year research project.
 Work began again later that year, and in the following years, excavations took place in the early summer each year.